 Learning to sew with silk?
 We’ve got 10 top tips that will ensure flawless finishes each and every time.

 Sewing with a new fabric for the first time can be challenging for even the most experienced sewers, and silk is one that requires great care and attention, but if executed correctly can produce the most beautiful results.
+Silk has many different uses, so once you’ve mastered the basics you’ll open up a whole new world to creating elegant clothing and stunning home decor accessories.

 We would recommend already having mastered the basics of sewing with cottons or linen type fabrics before taking the next step to handling delicate, drapey fabrics such as silk.
 The slippery nature of silk can cause some issues along the way, so be prepared to take it slowly and allow for a few frustrating moments during the process.